(Visited 1,897 times, 1 visits today)

 Amenities, services, policies

 Chestnut Tower lacks a pool but otherwise has a good suite of amenities.
-Common area amenities are slated to undergo a makeover beginning in the summer of 2014 despite the fact that they’re already reasonably attractive.
+Common area amenities have undergone a makeover beginning in the summer of 2014 despite the fact that they’re already reasonably attractive.

 A number of the building’s amenities are adjacent to the lobby.

-Equipment in the first-floor fitness room is scheduled for updating.
+Equipment in the first-floor fitness room has recently been updated.

 There’s a nicely-equipped business center with a coffee station.